-In September 2016, we welcomed an intern from Germany named Sara.
+Editor's Note: In September 2016, we welcomed an intern from Germany named Sara.
 She came across our website and inquired about interning with us.
 She was in Zambia serving with Mercy Touch for three months working on the farm, as well as with the children.
 Sara used Mercy Touch as a way to further and enrich her studies as she completed her research project on alternative farming techniques.
 She had a great experience and we were happy to have her.
-Here is a blog written by Sara.
+Here is Sara's story.

 In the end of September, I had a warm welcome and got introduced to everyone in the homes and on the farm, as well as an overview of the work I was going to do.
 Most of the time my days looked like this: start work on the farm from 7:00am to 12:30pm, have lunch, clean the house and rest.
 In the afternoon when the kids came home from school we would play, read or just chat.